clarin-eric/VLO/README.md

 	```
 	mvn versions:commit 		#cleans up POM backups
 	mvn clean			#cleans up build outpit
-	svn commit -m "Created tag for VLO version 3.x"
+	svn commit -m "Created tag for VLO version 4.a.b"
 	git commit
 	```
 * Merge into master and tag to finalise the release

 	```
 	git checkout master
-	git merge --no-ff release-vlo-3.x	#maybe some conflicts needs to be resolved after this
+	git merge release-vlo-4.a.b	#maybe some conflicts needs to be resolved after this
 	git push
 	#tag
-	git tag -a 3.x
+	git tag -a 4.a.b
 	git push --tags
 	```